 Admission to the parttime Blended Learning advanced LL.M. programme in Air and Space Law.

-Apply the relevant air or space laws and policies and solve practical case studies.
+Apply relevant air or space laws and policies to solve practical case studies.

 Use a multidisciplinary approach to discuss legal questions.

 Explain and analyse possible ways of addressing legal issues.